saman7117/Proxy/README.md

 # Proxy + File Server Demo

 This project is a tiny, thread-safe NAT/PAT-style proxy that sits in front of a simple file server.
-A lightweight CLI client connects to the proxy, which forwards commands to the upstream server and relays responses back.
-The goal of the project (and this doc) is to explain how the pieces fit together, what protocols/ports are used, and which commands you can run.
+A lightweight client connects to the proxy, which forwards commands to the upstream server and relays responses back.
+This doc introduces the pieces, shows how they connect (ports, flow), and lists the commands you can run.

 ## Components at a Glance